When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Funny From Beginning To End

-Nick Allen is a bit of a troublemaker at school, but when he invents the word “frindle” (meaning pen), it catches on and soon becomes a nationwide word.
-This silly book will have you laughing from start to finish and may even cause a few tears toward the end.
+Nick Allen is a bit of a troublemaker.
+When he invents the word “frindle” (meaning pen), it catches on and soon becomes a nationwide phenomenon.
+This silly book will have you laughing from start to finish.

-This book highlights the power of words, which is important when cultivating a young bookworm.
-The moral is to be careful what you say because, soon enough, words spread.
+This book highlights the power of language, which is important when cultivating a young bookworm.
+It is short, approachable, and great for class discussions.

 Product Specs